Mikewalker24/animate-when-visible/README.md

 }
 ```

-- **Stagger delays are applied dynamically via JS as transition delays**, so you don’t need to write CSS for each element.
+- Stagger delays are applied dynamically via JS as transition delays, so you don’t need to write CSS for each element.

 ---

 ## Browser Support

-- Modern browsers with **IntersectionObserver support**.
+- Modern browsers with `IntersectionObserver` support.
 - Polyfills required for IE11 and older browsers.

 ---

-## Example
+## License

-See the `example` directory for a working demo with staggered and slow-staggered animations.
+MIT